sstsimulator/sst-elements/src/sst/elements/ember/examples/QuickStart.md

 # What is an Ember Motif?

-Ember Motifs can be used to compare the effects of different hardware parameters on a representative workflow.
+Ember Motifs compare the effects of different hardware parameters on a representative workflow.
-Ember Motifs provide allow the user to provide representative workloads This guide provides a directions on how to:
+Ember Motifs provide representative workloads and then estimate performance on hardware using SST simulations.
+This guide provides a directions on how to:

+*   Implement a empty motif.
-*   Create and vary hardware parameters in SST simulations.
+*   Create and run motif in a SST simulation.
-*   Implement code to simulate representative workloads.

-To implement and run Ember Motif there have to be three different files:
+To implement and run Ember Motif there are three different files:

 1. Python File
-    Provides information on the hardware to be simulated when running an Ember Motif This file holds directions to SST on how to setup the simulated hardware componenets.
+    Provides information on the hardware to be simulated when running an Ember Motif This directs SST on the available hardware components and how they are set up.
 2. C++ file
     Decides how the computation is structured and computed.
 3. C++ header file